METHODOLOGY

 Often, people lose out on awards due to a fraction of scores and hence, these scores from the exhibition become even more crucial.

 Exhibition participation provides another unmatched opportunity to learn from the best practices in your industry.
-Nothing delivers on sharing best practices better than exhibition.

 5. Why do I have to sit through all peer evaluations?